-Recommendations for a Data Registry

-The Board recommends a statewide system of support with a mechanism for data-driven quality improvement.
+Recommendations for a Data Registry Legislative implications The Board recommends a statewide system of support with a mechanism for data-driven quality improvement.
 This requires the Department to gain access to stroke data.
 With access to data, any facility could request assistance and the Department could then provide facility and patient blinded data for the Board to review and develop recommendations.
-In order to perform quality improvement, the Board recommends the Department have access to analyze and develop reports with the recommended prehospital, hospital and rehabilitation data.
+In order to perform quality improvement, the Board recommends the Department have access to analyze and develop reports with the recommended prehospital, hospital, and rehabilitation data.
 The Board recommends that facilities performing endovascular therapy procedures report to a national registry that includes metrics on stroke-specific endovascular procedures for the purpose of evidence-based practice compliance tracking at the facility level.
-The Board recommends the Department obtain a super-user account to access aggregated data for the purpose of statewide benchmarking and quality improvement.

-The Board recommends that nationally certified stroke centers report to a national stroke registry and that the Department be granted a super-user account to this registry for the purpose of statewide benchmarking and quality improvement.
-The Board estimates a super-user account would cost \$5,700 annually.
+The Board recommends we obtain aggregated data from national partners and registries such as the American Stroke Association for the purpose of benchmarking and quality improvement.
+The Department would need to The Board recommends that nationally certified stroke centers report to a national stroke registry.
+The Board recommends we obtain aggregated data from national partners and registries such as the American Stroke Association for the purpose of benchmarking and quality improvement. statutory authority and resources to access data.
 The Board recommends facilities that are not nationally certified as a stroke center to internally track stroke data for quality improvement purposes using the data template as a guide (Appendix 1).

-- The Board encourages these facilities to participate in collaborative groups, such as the stroke coordinators group, for the purpose of benchmarking and quality improvement locally and regionally. - 2.
-Eventually, the Board supports development of a secure state repository for this data to be analyzed and reported out to facilities, and aggregate reporting to the SAB, for statewide benchmarking and quality improvement.

-The Department would need to be granted statutory authority and resources to access data, create reports, and provide reports for the Board to review.
+1. The Board encourages these facilities to participate in collaborative groups, such as the stroke coordinators group, for the purpose of benchmarking and quality improvement locally and regionally.
+2. Eventually, the Board supports development of a secure state repository for this data to be analyzed and reported out to facilities, and aggregate reporting to the SAB, for statewide benchmarking and quality improvement. create reports, and provide reports for the Board to review.

-- Request and review reports from the Get With The Guidelines GWTG-Stroke registry. - Determine sources for desired data and a process for data collection, analysis and reporting. - Consider telemedicine participants as a unique group for benchmarking.
+- Utilize data registries to make recommendations for quality improvement in stroke care statewide - Encourage more data collaboration amongst stroke providers in the state - Consider telemedicine participants as a unique group for benchmarking

-Data Registry